phonegap/phonegap-docs/docs/2-tutorials/2-develop/embed-webview.html.md

  ![](../../images/title.jpg)

 8. We are now done working with the Storyboard and UI.
-In this step we’ll need to add some code handling for this new table by updating the
+In this step we'll need to add some code handling for this new table by updating the
 `MyTableViewController` header and class.

   We will use an array to manage the items for the table and name the array variable bookmarks.
-To support the new array variable, we’ll first need to define it as a property in the `MyTableViewController.h` header file.
+To support the new array variable, we'll first need to define it as a property in the `MyTableViewController.h` header file.

     @property (nonatomic,strong) NSMutableArray* bookmarks;